discretize/discretize-guides/builds/2024-05-22-power-alac-renegade.md

 1. **Plan your play:** This also comes down to knowing the fight well.
 For example, just before a split phase like at Artsariiv, casting <Skill name="Orders from Above"/> may not be worth it. <Skill name="Orders from Above"/> needs 6 seconds to share <Boon name="Alacrity"/>to your Group.
 It is better to use the 20 Energy to Burst instead.

 2. **Drain Energy:** You want to almost always take advantage of <Trait name="Charged Mists"/>.
 As a result, legend swapping off cooldown is the best way to take advantage of that.
-Using <Skill name="Impossible Odds"/> and
+Using <Skill name="Impossible Odds"/> and <Skill name="Heroic Command"/> are examples of things you can do to drain your energy.
+Certain weapon skills can do that as well.

-3. **Know skill costs:**
+3. **Know skill costs:** Often times, you will want to know the energy costs of your skills before certain phases.
+For example, <Skill name="Orders from Above"/>, <Skill name="Darkrazors Daring"/> and <Skill name="Icerazor's Ire"/> are often used in conjunction with a weapon skill like <Skill name="Eternity's Requiem"/> before legend swapping in a few boss phases.
+This is a total cost of 75 energy minimum to execute.

 ### **Dealing with No Pain, No Gain**